monaqvi/robo-hoover/README.md

 ## Deployment

 This program runs in the browser.
 The easiest way to run it is to clone the repository (whether through git or by downloading the zip file), and running a static web server in the downloaded folder.
-On Mac OS, the easiest way to do this is by running the following command while inside the folder and navigating:
+On Mac OS, the easiest way to do this is by running the following command while inside the folder:
 ```
 python -m SimpleHTTPServer 8000
 ```